 - SPARK_WORKER_DIR, to set the working directory of worker processes

-- On one node in the cluster, start the Spark
+- On one host in the cluster, start the Spark

 $ sudo service spark-master start

-- On all the other nodes, start the
+- On all the other hosts, start the

 $ sudo service spark-worker start